 This is the first project completed by CFT that is located adjacent to an unrelated, previously protected parcel.
 Little Pond Farm, which we protected in 2010, is right across the road in a heavily traveled area.

-Gavitt expressed her family’s hope that the land “will always remain owned by a beneficiary or family and be used as a support farm”.
+Gavitt expressed her family’s hope that the land “will always remain owned by a beneficiary or family and be used as a support farm.”
 Currently, a portion of McGuire Farm is leased by Stonyledge Farm (visit their Facebook page here).
-Stonyledge Farm produces and sells naturally grown, responsibly raised vegetables and beef, pork, chicken, veal, lamb, and turkey, free range eggs, honey, jams, and relish.
+Stonyledge Farm produces and sells naturally grown, responsibly raised vegetables and meat as well as free range eggs, honey, jams, and relish.